benstroud/canvassing/README.md

 determined to not be ideal, it should be straightforward to instead work directly with WebSockets or SSE.

-The applications GraphQL and REST schemas were implemented code-first through the patterns supported by NestJS.
+The application's GraphQL schema and REST routes were implemented code-first through the patterns supported by NestJS.
 The [src/schema.gql](./src/schema.gql) GraphQL schema is auto-generated on project build.

 I decided to use a relational database model, which NestJS supports through [TypeORM](https://typeorm.io/).
 This library along with NestJS rely heavily on